mtaylor/batch-databroker-plugin/README.md

-Simple_DataBroker_PlugIn
+Batch DataBroker Plugin
 ========================

-Sample Simple DataBroker PlugIn
+Batch Data Broker Plugin

 License
 =======

-Copyright (c) 2014, Arjuna Technologies Limited, Newcastle-upon-Tyne, England.
+Copyright (c) 2014, Red Hat

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.